go-rod/rod/.github/CONTRIBUTING.md

 ## Become a maintainer

 At the early stage of this project, we will use a simple model to promote contributors to maintainers.
-Anybody who has contributed code or doc to the project can get write access to issues and PRs contributors.
 Maintainers will have all the permissions of this project, only the first 2 maintainers are granted by the owner, then we will start to elect new maintainers by voting in the public issue.
 If no one votes down and 2/3 votes up then one election will pass.